hpcarcher/2014-07-21-cranfield/archer/sessions/Shell.md

     $ CTRL-D
     $ cat typescript

+Provenance:

+* Create record of commands typed, input parameters, output file names.
+* Experiments when using command-line tools.
-Record commands typed, commands with lots of outputs, trial-and-error when building software.
+* Trial-and-error when resolving problems when building software.

-Add to lab notebook.

-Send exact copy of command and error message to support or paste into a ticket.
+* Send exact copies of commands and error messages in e-mails or bug reports.
+* Add to lab notebook.

-Rework into a blog or tutorial.
+* Rework scripts into blogs or tutorials.

 Command history revisited
 -------------------------